ZinebSalimi/Final_Capstone/README.md

 Amazon's AWS Comprehend service is used to extract the sentiment from the tweets.

 Each tweet is given the following.
-● A “Sentiment” (one of 3 categories: Neutral, Positive, or Negative) ● A “Mixed” score (quantifies how “mixed” the tweet’s sentiment is, on a 0-1 scale) ● A “Positive” score (quantifies the positivity of the tweet, on a 0-1 scale) ● A“Neutral” score (quantifies the neutrality of the tweet, on a 0-1 scale) ● A “Negative” score (quantifies the negativity of the tweet, on a 0-1 scale)
+* A “Sentiment” (one of 3 categories: Neutral, Positive, or Negative)
+* A “Mixed” score (quantifies how “mixed” the tweet’s sentiment is, on a 0-1 scale)
+* A “Positive” score (quantifies the positivity of the tweet, on a 0-1 scale)
+* A “Neutral” score (quantifies the neutrality of the tweet, on a 0-1 scale)
+* A “Negative” score (quantifies the negativity of the tweet, on a 0-1 scale)

 ### Visualization